Photovoltaic-assisted Clean Heating System Comparative Study for Rural Northeast China

 Abstract

-This study addresses the clean heating demands in rural Northeast China, systematically analyzing the technical characteristics, application performance, and economic and environmental benefits of five photovoltaic (PV)-assisted electricity-driven heating systems.
-Comprehensive comparisons were conducted on the working principles, real-world applications, economic viability, and carbon emissions of the following systems: PV-assisted air source heat pumps, PV-assisted ground source heat pumps, PV-PH combined with hot water storage tanks and electric kang(heated bed), PV-assisted thermal-storage electric boilers, and PV-assisted thermal-storage electric heaters.
-The results indicate significant variations among the systems in terms of initial investment, operating costs, and carbon emission intensity.
-Specifically, the PV-assisted thermal-storage electric heater exhibits the lowest initial investment.
-The PV-assisted air source heat pump demonstrates superior comprehensive performance for single-household and mall-to-medium-scale heating applications.
-The PV-PH combined with hot water storage tank and electric kangsystem is best suited for retrofitting dispersed farmhouses.
-The PV-assisted ground source heat pump is suitable for centralized heating in newly built residential clusters with significant long-term benefits.
-Lastly, the PV plus thermal-storage electric boiler system is appropriate for public buildings such as schools.
+This study systematically analyzes the technical characteristics, application performance, and economic and environmental benefits of five photovoltaic (PV)-assisted electricity-driven heating systems designed to meet clean heating demands in rural Northeast China.
+The systems include PV-assisted air source heat pumps, PV-assisted ground source heat pumps, PV–thermal hybrid systems with hot water storage tanks and electric kangs (heated beds), PV-assisted thermal storage electric boilers, and PV-assisted thermal storage electric heaters.
+Results indicate significant differences in initial investment, operating costs, and carbon emission intensity.
+Among them, the PV-assisted thermal storage electric heater has the lowest initial investment, the PV-assisted air source heat pump shows superior overall performance for single households and small-to-medium-scale applications, the PV–thermal hybrid system with hot water storage and electric kang is well suited for retrofitting dispersed rural households, the PV-assisted ground source heat pump is optimal for centralized heating in newly built residential clusters with considerable long-term benefits, and the PV-assisted thermal storage electric boiler is appropriate for public buildings such as schools.

 -